-Watch Christopher & Banks' (NYS: CBK) earnings report to see if it can beat analyst expectations for the fourth consecutive quarter.
-The company will unveil its latest earnings on Thursday.
+Christopher & Banks (NYS: CBK) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Tuesday.
 Christopher & Banks operates retail stores selling women's apparel in the United States.

 What analysts say:

-Revenue forecasts: On average, analysts predict $124 million in revenue this quarter.
-That would represent a rise of 2.5% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $94.3 million in revenue this quarter.
+That would represent a decline of 5.4% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is a loss of $0.50 per share.
-Estimates range from a loss of $0.50 to a loss of $0.49.
+Wall Street earnings expectations: The average analyst estimate is a loss of $0.47 per share.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 92.5% giving it an outperform rating.
-The community at large agrees with the All-Stars with 87.4% awarding it a rating of outperform.
-Fools are gung-ho about Christopher & Banks, though the message boards have been quiet lately with only 82 posts in the past 30 days.
+CAPS All-Stars are solidly supporting the stock, with 93.9% giving it an outperform rating.
+Most of the community is in line with the All-Stars, with 86.6% awarding it a rating of outperform.
 Despite the majority sentiment in favor of Christopher & Banks, the stock has a middling CAPS rating of three out of five stars.

-Revenue has fallen for the past three quarters.
-The company's gross margin shrank by 6.4 percentage points in the last quarter.
-Revenue fell 5% while cost of sales rose 4.4% to $68.4 million from a year earlier.
+The company's gross margin shrank by 14.2 percentage points in the last quarter.
+Revenue rose 2.4% while cost of sales rose 25.2% to $97.1 million from a year earlier.

 At the time thisarticle was published